What do you want to do?

 Home Purchase Goal:

 Buying a home is a major life milestone.
-The setting of clear goals for building or purchasing a home involves several aspects.
+The setting of financial goals for building or purchasing a home involves several aspects.
 Some of these could be having a plan to save for a down payment or budgeting for subsequent monthly instalments.
 It may also involve considering construction-related expenses or those required for maintenance.
 This goal often requires a mix of savings and investments for success.

 Vacation: